 We’ve all seen the recent headlines … From the United Health Services ransomware attack that shut down the medical provider’s networks across their United States enterprise to the JBS breach that ceased operations at 13 of its meat processing plants in the U.S., cybercriminals like to halt business to get a payout or cause havoc.

 Could your organization afford to completely halt operations — or even partly halt operations — for days on end?
 Social engineers manipulate employees’ trust to break into private systems and infect them with disruptive ransomware, demanding a fee in order to gain back access to a locked system.
 Other times, they’re “hactivists,” trying to stop the operation of a company they deem unethical or power-hungry.
-No matter the reason, social engineers are undeniably capable of holding up or completely shut down operations to get what they want.
+No matter the reason, social engineers are undeniably capable of holding up or completely shutting down operations to get what they want.

 2. Data Loss or Exposure